 Rover requested alternative measures from FERC's Procedures in several areas where it concluded that site-specific conditions do not allow for a 50-foot setback of extra workspace from wetlands or where a 75-foot-wide right-of-way is insufficient to accommodate wetland construction.
-Based on our review, we determined that not all of these requests were sufficiently justified; therefore, we are recommending that Rover file additional information for FERC review and approval.
+Based on our review, we concluded that Rover's justifications for the larger right-of-way were insufficient.
+Therefore, we are recommending that Rover limit its construction right-of-way width in areas of dual pipeline to 95 feet and to 75 feet for single pipeline in all wetlands.

-Rover would also avoid wetland impacts at 38 locations to be crossed by HDD.
+Rover would also avoid wetland impacts at 18 locations to be crossed by HDD.
 At these locations, Rover proposed to clear vegetation within a 10-foot-wide corridor between the HDD entry and/or exit location along the centerline for the purposes of accessing water to support drilling operations or for use as a travel lane.
 However, to further reduce impacts and to limit disturbance to the minimum area needed to construct the HDD crossings, we are recommending that Rover limit vegetation clearing between entry and exit points.
+Additionally, Rover would be required to develop a compensatory mitigation plan as part of its CWA Section 404 permit.

-Based on the avoidance and minimization measures developed by Rover, as well as our recommendations, we conclude that impacts on wetland resources would be effectively minimized or mitigated.
+Based on the avoidance and minimization measures developed by Rover, compensatory mitigation to be developed in coordination with appropriate federal and state agencies, as well as our recommendations, we conclude that impacts on wetland resources would be effectively minimized or mitigated.